Eucalyptus polybractea: Description

 Eucalyptus polybractea is a mallee that typically grows to a height of 8-10 m and forms a lignotuber.
 It has rough, fibrous or flaky, greyish to brownish bark on the lower part of the trunk, smooth greyish to brownish bark above that is shed in ribbons.
 Young plants and coppice regrowth have bluish to glaucous, linear to lance-shaped leaves that are 40-150 mm long and 3-16 mm wide.
 Adult leaves are the same shade of bluish green on both sides, lance-shaped, 60-170 mm long and 4-20 mm wide, tapering to a petiole 4-15 mm long.
 The flower buds are arranged in leaf axils in groups of seven, nine or eleven on an unbranched peduncle 4-12 mm long, the individual buds on pedicels up to 4 mm long.
 Mature buds are club-shaped to diamond-shaped, 4-6 mm long and 3-4 mm wide with a conical to rounded operculum.
 Flowering mainly occurs from March to August and the flowers are white.
 The fruit is a woody, cup-shaped or barrel-shaped capsule 4-7 mm long and 3-5 mm wide with the valves near rim level.

 Taxonomy and naming

 Eucalyptus polybractea was first formally described in 1901 by Richard Thomas Baker in Proceedings of the Linnean Society of New South Wales from specimens collected near West Wyalong by Richard Hind Cambage.
-The specific epithet (polybractea) is from the ancient Greek poly- and the Latin bractea, referring to the many bracts of this species, although many eucalytps have "many bracts" at the base of immature flowers.
+The specific epithet (polybractea) is from the ancient Greek poly- and the Latin bractea, referring to the many bracts of this species, although many eucalypts have "many bracts" at the base of immature flowers.

 In 2018, Kevin James Rule described two subspecies, polybractea and suberea but the names have not been accepted by the Australian Plant Census.